Formbricks

 Best Practices for Success

-To get the most out of platforms like Qualtrics or Google Forms, it's crucial to focus on the user experience.
-Optimize your survey for mobile devices, as a significant portion of users will respond on their phones.
+To get the most out of online survey platforms, focus on the user experience.
+Optimize your survey for mobile devices, as over 60% of respondents now complete surveys on their phones.
 Always include a progress bar to manage respondent expectations and reduce drop-off rates.
 Before a full launch, send the survey to a small internal group to test for clarity, technical glitches, and timing.
+For structured feedback frameworks, explore our voice of customer templates to get started quickly.

 2. Email Distribution